skogaby/butterfly/README.md

 # butterfly
-A e-amusement server emulator, targeting Dance Dance Revolution A
+An e-amusement server emulator, targeting Dance Dance Revolution A.